 SN Description of Activity Feed back Remarks 1.
-Check Supervisors / Workmen have been provided with required healthy PPEs.
-Like (Safety helmet / Safety Belts / Safety Shoes / Gum Boot etc. as applicable) Yes / No. 2.
-Check availability of First Aid Box with required medicines at site.
-Yes / No. 3.
-Check Site Instruction register is available at site.
+Check Supervisors / Workmen have been provided with Yes / No. required healthy PPEs.
+Like (Safety helmet / Safety Belts / Safety Shoes / Gum Boot etc. as applicable ) 2.
+Check availability of First Aid Box with required Yes / No. medicines at site.
+3. Check Site Instruction register is available at site.
 Yes / No. 4.
-Ensure Supervisor / Gang Leader always issues instruction to the Workmen including contractor labour before start of work.
-Yes / No. 5.
-Ensure supervisory staff from Power Grid is available at site during construction.
-Yes / No. 6.
-Check all driver and plant operators are holding valid driving license.
-Yes / No. 7.
-Check the vehicle for rescue is available at site.
+Ensure Supervisor / Gang Leader always issues Yes / No. instruction to the Workmen including contractor labour before start of work.
+5. Ensure supervisory staff from Power Grid is available at Yes / No. site during construction.
+6. Check all driver and plant operators are holding valid Yes / No. driving license.
+7. Check the vehicle for rescue is available at site.
 Yes / No. 8.
 Ensure engaged labour are aware of the job.
 Yes / No 9.
-Ensure supervisor / workmen engaged in the field are aware of First Aid Techniques ( Such as in case of Electric Shock, Fall from the height, Snake bite and the person rescued from buried under the debris, rescue of person from drowning etc. Yes / No. 10.
-Check for availability and to keep a record of nearby Hospital / Doctor in case of emergencies arises.
-Yes / No. 11.
-While transporting heavy consignment of conductor / EW drums from central store to site by the use of Cranes, Truck, Tractor.
-The safety aspect for construction and failure of brake system of moving machinery is to be checked.
-Yes / No. 12.
-At least one dry powder type of portable fire extinguisher shall be provided especially where explosive or blasting agents are used for excavation. ( If applicable ) 13.
-Check the competence (Qualification / experience) of supervisor / gang leader of contractor.
-Yes / No. 14.
-Wire mesh rolls shall be secured in order to prevent dangerous recoiling action.
-Yes / No. 15.
-Proper unloading arrangement has been made at site (Preferably with crane) to unload the material.
-Yes / No.
+Ensure supervisor / workmen engaged in the field are Yes / No. aware of First Aid Techniques ( Such as in case of Electric Shock, Fall from the height, Snake bite and the person rescued from buried under the debris, rescue of person from drowning etc. 10.
+Check for availability and to keep a record of nearby Yes / No. Hospital / Doctor in case of emergencies arises.
+11. While transporting heavy consignment of conductor / Yes / No. EW drums from central store to site by the use of Cranes, Truck, Tractor.
+The safety aspect for construction and failure of brake system of moving 40 machinery is to be checked.
+N/ / NI 12.
+At least one dry powder type of portable fire Yes / No. extinguisher shall be provided especially where explosive or blasting agents are used for excavation. ( 40 If applicable ) N/ / NI 13.
+Check the competence (Qualification / experience) of Yes / No. 4. supervisor / gang leader of contractor.
+14. Wire mesh rolls shall be secured in order to prevent Yes / No. 4.5 dangerous recoiling action.
+15. Proper unloading arrangement has been made at site Yes / No. (Preferably with crane) to unload the material.